Multidrug-resistant organisms (MRO)

 • consumption of antibiotics present in the food chain.

-Most problematic antibiotic-resistant bacteria in health care facilities
+Antibiotic-resistant bacteria and health care facilities

 Prevention